continued from Part One...

-The shed room was was full of bad taxidermy and mysterious tools and devices of unknown origin and use.
+The back shed workshop was was full of bad taxidermy and mysterious tools and devices of unknown origin and use.
 Old pictures and obscure signage.
 Switches and bricks and rifles on a rack.
-It was like a form of heaven to me, the crazy stuffed raccoons and antiquated firearms ranking well above angels' wings, harps, and cherubs in Mildred's little proper house up front.
+It was like a dusty, sublime form of heaven to me, the crazy stuffed raccoons and antiquated firearms ranking well above angels' wings, harps, and cherubs in Mildred's little proper house up front.

 My eyes lit upon a fascinating device on the old wooden everything-table near me, as Cy lowered the needle on a spinning LP he'd pulled out of a milk carton under the table.
 A shuffling western guitar started as I picked up the odd contraption to examine it.
-It was about a foot long, aluminum tube bent around like a folded infinity sign.
-There were long, orangy rubber surgical tubes dangling off of it, meeting at a leather pouch gripped by a clothespin.
-It was a super-powerful slingshot extraordinaire.
-A "Wrist Rocket."
+It was about a two-foot long aluminum tube bent around like a folded infinity sign.
+There were long, orangey rubber surgical tubes dangling off of it, meeting at a leather pouch gripped by a clothespin.
+It was a super-powerful slingshot extraordinaire – a "Wrist Rocket."

 "I hear that train a-rollin', it's comin' 'round the bend..."
 Cy snuck the volume up a little as he lifted his his great eyebrows and widened his eyes.
-He gestured "quiet" with his finger over his pursed lips as he held the album up for me to see the picture of a handsome, dangerous man with black shiny hair looking down at me from the cover.
-It was "Johnny Cash- Live at Folsom Prison."
-Cy smiled broadly, his bottom teeth jutting out.
+He shusshed me with his finger over his pursed lips as he held the album up for me to see the angled photograph of a handsome, dangerous man with black shiny hair looking down at me from the cover.
+It was "Johnny Cash – Live at Folsom Prison."
+Cy smiled broadly, his bottom teeth jutting out as they did.

 "...Well, I shot a man in Reno, just to watch him die."
 Hoots and hollers from the audience of inmates, as I slipped my slender arm through the slingshot loop and grasped the handle with my left hand, slightly pulling up the clothespin with my right.

 "There's ball bearins' in that, fer when them rabbits and dogs git in my bean patch, Bobby."
 Cy whispered through his deep, conspiratorial smile.

-The door flew open, and there stood Mildred red-faced, fists clenched.
+All of a sudden the door flung open, and there stood Mildred red-faced, fists clenched.

 "Cyrus Fletcher!
 What do you think you're doin'– fillin' that poor little boy's head with that prison-house pison!
 You get outta there this minute!"